-Story written by Vanessa, Mum to Hannah and Liam
+Story written by Vanessa, Mum to Sage and Liam

 I was just a teenager when I first heard the term, Neurofibromatosis Type 1 (NF1).
 It was mentioned by my midwife who informed me that my baby had a 50/50 chance of inheriting this horrible condition from her paternal father.
 She referenced it as Von Recklinghausen's disease, which is now known as NF.

-The day Hannah was born in March 2010, she was perfect and didn’t have any of the symptoms the midwife spoke about.
-I thought she was lucky and assumed she had beaten the odds.
+The day Sage was born in March 2010, they were perfect and didn’t have any of the symptoms the midwife spoke about.
+I thought we were lucky and assumed Sage had beaten the odds.

 It wasn’t until my son Liam was born 15 months later, that the term NF resurfaced.
 Liam was not breathing when he was born and was rushed to Monash Children’s Hospital for treatment.